iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 **Use case:**

-If one wants to add a label to a geometry (which could be usefull for plotting), then this is possible by including the attribute `label` in the _geometry_container_.
+If one wants to add a label to a geometry, which could be used when plotting the geometries, then this is possible by including the attribute `label` in the _geometry_container_.

 **Extra requirements:**

-If the _geometry_container_ has the attribute `label`, then the string-value of this attribute MUST be the name of a string-valued variable.
+If the _geometry_container_ has the attribute `label`, then the string-value of this attribute must be the name of a string-valued variable.
 The dimension of this variable depends on the geometry type and on the presence of the attribute `part_node_count`.

-- In case of type [`point`](#point) and the attribute `part_node_count` being absent, the dimension MUST be the same as the dimension of the variables mentioned in the attribute `node_coordinates`.
+- In case of type [`point`](#point) and the attribute `part_node_count` being absent, the dimension must be the same as the dimension of the variables mentioned in the attribute `node_coordinates`.
-- In case of type [`point`](#point) and the attribute `part_node_count` being present, the dimension MUST be the same as the dimension of the variables mentioned in the attribute `part_node_count`.
+- In case of type [`point`](#point) and the attribute `part_node_count` being present, the dimension must be the same as the dimension of the variables mentioned in the attribute `part_node_count`.
-- For all other types, independent of the presence of `part_node_count`, the dimension of this variable MUST be the same as the dimension of the variable mentioned in attribute `node_count`.
+- For all other types, independent of the presence of `part_node_count`, the dimension of this variable must be the same as the dimension of the variable mentioned in attribute `node_count`.

+## More specific geometry information

+[TO-DO]